 - When did the rates increase?

-In July of 2022, the Madera City Council adopted utility rate changes to fund essential repairs and upgrades to Madera’s water system.
-The last rate increase went into effect on Jan.
-26, 2020.
-The new rates adopted in July 2020 will go into effect on August 1, 2022.
-The rate adjustment will be reflected on your August utility bill.
-For more information, or to view a detailed rate schedule, please visit madera.gov/rates or contact the Finance Department at (559) 661-5459.
+- In July 2022, the Madera City Council approved a multi-year plan to implement changes to utility rates in order to finance necessary repairs and improvements to Madera's water system.
+The initial rate adjustment came into effect on August 1, 2022.
+The second planned rate adjustment is scheduled to take effect on July 1, 2023, and will be reflected in the utility bills for the month of July.
+If you would like more details or access to a comprehensive rate schedule, please visit madera.gov/rates or get in touch with the Finance Department at (559) 661-5459.